EnochTagoe1/lab-intro-to-sql-joins-updated/readme.md

 This is an exercise wher you will practice using JOINS.

-You need to track certain data for your business based on the orders that have been made from your customers.
+Given two tables, `customers` and `orders` in a `purchases` database, you will track certain data for your business based on the orders that have been made from your customers.

 ## Getting Started